-If the sidebar is visible and presented in tiled mode, that space is repurposed while annotation mode is active.
+If the sidebar is visible and presented in tiled mode, that space is repurposed when annotation mode is activated.
 The Layers list is shown here by default, but can be replaced by the Stamps or Shapes panels by tapping either of these tools once to select them, if needed, then tapping them a second time.
 Note that you can continue to use other tools or presets while these detail views are embedded in the sidebar.

-Logitech's Crayon stylus is based on Apple Pencil technology and works similarly; the instructions in this guide apply equally to each accessory except where noted for Score also includes several settings that give you more control over how annotation mode saves your last-used tool or preset.
+instructions in this guide apply equally to each accessory except where noted for Score also includes several settings that give you more control over how annotation mode saves your last-used tool or preset.
 By default, the last tool you used remains selected the next time you enter annotation mode.
-In for Score's settings panel, the "Annotation Tools" section allows you to change this: either choose which tools can be saved between annotation sessions and which should not, or pick a default drawing preset that will be active each time you start annotating.
+In forScore's settings panel, the "Annotation Tools" section allows you to change this: either choose which tools can be saved between annotation sessions and which should not, or pick a default drawing preset that will be active each time you start annotating.